9-FS/nhentai_archivist/readme.md

 - I have upgraded from an older version and now nHentai Archivist complains about missing or invalid settings.\
     Either follow the error message's instructions and manually make the necessary changes or delete `./config/.env` and execute the program once to create a new default one.

+- I have upgraded from an older version to version 3.8.0 or newer and now nHentai Archivist raises database errors (code 1).\
+    This is due to me adding migrations to the database which enables me to change the database schema in the future without you having to do anything yourself.
+This is my very first project that utilises a proper database which is why I haven't utilised migrations from the start, I apologise for the hassle.
+To fix the error either add the migrations entry manually to the database, which is kinda complicated, or just delete the `./db/` directory to create a new database that works.

 - 177013 "Metamorphosis" has been purged!\
     Apparently, only the gallery page has been purged and the images themselves are still available on the media servers; as long as you happen to remember the media ID from before the purge _wink wink_.
 By executing the following SQL commands, you can manually add the required metadata to the database and then download the images as usual.
 Huge thanks to a friendly redditor for this information.